Jetexir/jetexir-wp-plugin/README.md

-# Woo Assistant
+# Assistant for WooCommerce

-Woo Assistant integrates with WooCommerce to help you further enhance your website.
+Assistant for WooCommerce integrates with WooCommerce to help you further enhance your website.

 # Changelog